 GeneCards Summary for TLR7 Gene

 TLR7 (Toll Like Receptor 7) is a Protein Coding gene.
-Diseases associated with TLR7 include superficial basal cell carcinoma and anogenital venereal wart.
-Among its related pathways are Influenza A and Toll-like receptor signaling pathway.
-GO annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
-An important paralog of this gene is TLR6.
+Diseases associated with TLR7 include Superficial Basal Cell Carcinoma and Anogenital Venereal Wart.
+Among its related pathways are MAPK Pathway and Toll-like Receptor Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
+An important paralog of this gene is TLR8.

 UniProtKB/Swiss-Prot for TLR7 Gene